eliostvs/django-kb/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~

 django-kb could always use more documentation, whether as part of the
-official dj-knowledge docs, in docstrings, or even on the web in blog posts,
+official django-kb docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback